sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Customer feedback...](https://cloud.google.com/solutions/devops/devops-process-customer-feedback)*

-The following excerpt of the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) o improve **work visibility** you should:
+The following excerpt of the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) proposes that to improve **work visibility** you should:

 - **Provide tools for visualizing and recording workflow.** Start with making sure the team has visual management displays that show their work and its flow through the part of the value stream that is closest to them, including both the upstream and downstream parts of the process.
 Record how long it takes work to get through the process, and how often rework must be performed because the team didn't get it right the first time.
 This will uncover your early and best opportunities for improvement at the team level.
 - **Create a value stream map.** Work with other teams to perform a value-stream mapping exercise to discover how work flows from idea to customer outcome, and report the VSM metrics (lead time, process time, %C/A) for each process block.
 Have the team prepare a future-state value stream map and work to implement it.